MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks.md

 - Your compute is scoped to you and a specific workspace.
 If you visit another workspace, you will get a different compute instance.
 If another user visits the same workspace, they will get a different compute instance from you.
 - Your files are scoped to a workspace, so if visiting another workspace, the same files will not appear under My Files.
 - Your files are also currently scoped to you, meaning if another user visits the same workspace, they will not see your files.

+## Limitations

+The following are limitations with Azure Quantum Notebooks.

+- Since it is free compute, your compute instance will live up to a max of 12 hours (after that time, your compute will be deleted/recreated, and you will need to re-install any custom packages).
+    - Azure Quantum may need to delete your compute to apply security patches or rollout emergency changes.
+When possible, it will not interrupt your workflow.
+- Notebooks compute has pre-allocated 2 vCPU and 4 GB of memory.
+This may change this in the future.
+- Idle kernels are terminated after 30 minutes (after that time, you will need to re-run cells).
+- The location of your storage account and workspace will impact the performance of notebooks.
+When possible, try to create the storage account and workspace in a region close to where you will be using notebooks.

 ## Next steps